UK Council for Psychotherapy

 Social Networking Addiction Counselling & Psychotherapy for Blog Addiction in Central London, Camden, near Kings Cross - addiction to social networks

-Ironically, in spite of all our social media connections, we may have a nagging sense of loneliness, isolation, emptiness or alienation and have diluted our other communication skills.
+Ironically, in spite of all our digital social media connections, we may feel validated, yet feel unrecognised, have a nagging sense of loneliness, isolation, emptiness or alienation and have diluted our other communication skills.
 We don't want to continue with it, yet we do.
 This may point to our compulsive need to connect, which may be explored in the social media addiction therapy.
 Preoccupied on a social media treadmill, we may prioritise using social media forgetting other important things in our life, including our sleep, and also procrastinate.
 We may struggle concentrate.
 Driven by the noise of social media and what happens in there, we may overlook who is driving.
 We may have sacrificed real-life interactions.
 Depending on situations we may want to determine whether verbal or digital communication (which can lead to frustration, misunderstandings) is more effective, meaningful.
 Using social media as a distraction especially if we get caught in meaningless conversations we may have distracted from the physical world and nature, our health may suffer, alongside our groundedness, being in tune with all our senses, e.g. touch, smell, etc. and having other structures in place, away from social media.
 Out of control or obsessive at times, losing our boundaries, showing signs of being a social media addict, having a social media addiction we may want to address this in the social media addiction counselling.
 Viewing life through the lens of social media affect our moods, life and if it is to our detriment, we may want to become more active than passive about our usage so we lessen any unhelpful impact and gain a more positive, generous outlook on life - pay more attention to the world round us.
 (On a practical level, filtering our notification settings, not reacting until we are good and ready may act as a boundary and picking up the phone sometimes, having real conversations may help us engage differently.
 Others may want to consider taking a social media detox for a few months - stopping/restricting our access, as we manage, overcome our social media obsession.
 We may have a sense of more time, experience peace of mind.)
 Alongside discovering, re-discovering other day to day activities, this may mean exploring any underlying triggers for turning to our social media obsession.
 These may include feelings of anxiety, uncertainty, boredom, the unconscious behaviour and benefits of what's in it for us and the conscious behaviour and reflection of what we value, the people we value (see also Connecting With, Being In Touch With Supportive Others - Building A Network & Circle Of People Around Us).

 Social Networking Marketing On a practical level social networking can help us connect and plan to meet others.
 Yet networking and marketing through social media we may struggle to know what and when is enough.
 Immersed into social media marketing, networking, spending an inordinate amount of time, resources and we may have developed a social media obsession, social marketing addiction.